 - Contact Us

-Leominster Museum is one of six small museums from across England which have been selected to join Creative Museums, an eighteen-month programme of experimentation which can be disseminated to a wider cohort of peer museums.
-The programme, which is funded by the Arts Council England from its Museum Resilience Fund and run by Battersea Arts Centre in partnership with independent consultant Gaby Porter, will use a process called Scratch to build lively programmes and venues that enrich the experience for visitors, directly and creatively involve their audiences, tackle challenges and generate new business opportunities.
+Leominster Museum is one of six small museums from across England which were selected to join Creative Museums, an eighteen-month programme of experimentation which can be disseminated to a wider cohort of peer museums.
+The programme, which is funded by the Arts Council England from its Museum Resilience Fund and run by Battersea Arts Centre in partnership with independent consultant Gaby Porter, used a process called Scratch to build lively programmes and venues that enrich the experience for visitors, directly and creatively involve their audiences, tackle challenges and generate new business opportunities.